niklaserlandsson/ScriptableEvents/README.md

 The ItemEventListener listens to the OnItemPickedUp event (by adding itself to the list of listeners in the event), and stores an ItemUnityEvent as a response.

+When clicking an Item in the game view the ItemEvent on the Item is raised.

-When ItemEvent is raised on an Item, the ItemUnityEvent on the listener will be invoked as the response to the event.
+The ItemUnityEvent on the listener will be invoked as the response to the event.